GOMC-WSU/Manual/src/input_file.rst

   .. note:: The default value for ``IntraSwapFreq`` is 0.000

 ``IntraTargetedSwapFreq``
-  Fractional percentage at which molecule will be removed from a box and inserted into a subvolume in the same box using coupled-decoupled configurational-bias algorithm.
+  Fractional percentage at which molecule will be removed from the box and inserted into a subvolume within the same box, or deleted from the subvolume and inserted into the same box using coupled-decoupled configurational-bias algorithm.

   - Value 1: Double - % Intra molecule swap